-1. An equilibrium mixture of dinitrogen tetroxide (colourless gas) and nitrogen dioxide (brown gas) is set up in a sealed flask at a particular temperature (refer to Fig. 12.3).
+1. An equilibrium mixture of dinitrogen tetroxide (colourless gas) and nitrogen dioxide (brown gas) set up in a sealed flask at a particular temperature (refer Fig. 12.3).
+The effect of change of pressure on the gaseous equilibrium can be followed by observing the change in its colour intensity.
+See Table 12.1.